pro2store/Pro2Store/README.md

 These modules work independantly of each other, so if you wish to build a multipage checkout, you're welcome to.
 This feature is not heavily tested so please report your findings on this.

 **Step 11:** Set up Stripe  <a href="https://www.youtube.com/watch?v=aFq8BQVjo4U"> WATCH VIDEO HERE </a>.
 You'll need to set up a webhook in the Stripe Dash.
 Watch the video for a guide.
+Copy endpoint URL: _index.php?option=com_protostore_

 **Step 12:** Make a few test orders! :)